 Began with Buffalo soldiers

 They fought to survive

 Spotlight on Latorial Faison

 Latorial Faison is an African-American poet and author who has been published in RiverSedge, Southern Women’s Review, ChickenBones, Red River Review, Underwired Magazine, and elsewhere.
 Faison is the recipient of the Department of the Army’s Commander’s Award for Public Service as a result of her dedication and volunteerism to the 502nd Personnel Services Battalion of the 4th Infantry Division during its first deployment to war in Iraq.
-Currently, Faison lives in South Korea with her husband and three sons where she works as assistant English professor at Sejong University.

 Q: Why do you write?

 A: I have always loved to write, but most importantly, I love to inspire, to encourage, to uplift others with words.
 I love to teach, to reveal, to open minds to profound and provocative thoughts that trigger inspiration.
 I have always been a good girl, but I have also always been a person you can count on to speak out and to speak up for those who have been denied, deprived, or underprivileged.
 Writing ... well, it is who I am.
 I have so much inside of me, so many testimonies, so many experiences ... my entire life is a testament of hope.
 Sometimes people just need to know that someone else has beat the same odds that they face, and if I can share what I’ve been through, what I’ve overcome, I believe that it will encourage people, show people that they can too.

 Q: What do you hope people get from your poetry?

 A: As to the message that I have on race relations, my message is that we still have a lot of work to do as African-Americans.
 We still have much work to do around race relations as a nation. …